Hamik25/Design-Patterns/README.md

 Some of the patterns that fall under this category are: Constructor, Factory, Abstract, Prototype, Singleton and Builder.

-### Structural Design Patterns

-Structural patterns are concerned with object composition and typically identify simple ways to realize relationships between different objects.
-They help ensure that when one part of a system changes, the entire structure of the system doesn't need to do the same.
-They also assist in recasting parts of the system which don't fit a particular purpose into those that do.

-Patterns that fall under this category include: Decorator, Facade, Flyweight, Adapter and Proxy.

-### Behavioral Design Patterns

-Behavioral patterns focus on improving or streamlining the communication between disparate objects in a system.

-Some behavioral patterns include: Iterator, Mediator, Observer and Visitor.

-### Table of Design Patterns

 | Category | Name | Description |
 | :--- | :--- | :--- |
 | Creational | `Abstract Factory` | Creates an instance of several families of classes |